Working in Germany with the Opportunity Card

 After receiving the Opportunity Card, you will receive a 12-month residence permit.
 During this time, you may look for a suitable job here or have your professional qualification recognised retroactively.
 You are allowed two weeks of work on a trial basis (an unlimited number of times) as well as part-time employment of up to 20 hours per week.
 The hours may be distributed flexibly.

-According to the points system, you must obtain at least six points to receive the Opportunity Card.
+As a recognized skilled worker, you only need to secure your livelihood.
+If you apply through the points system, you must fulfill at least six points to receive the Opportunity Card.
 The criteria are as follows:

 • Language skills